 Yellow-Eyed Penguins in The Catlins, NZ

 This past Thursday, Emmett and I were road-tripping the Catlins and ended up at Nugget Point, which has a breathtakingly lush and dramatic landscape.
-We parked at the car park, then walked for about fifteen minutes to find these gorgeous views:
+We parked at the car park, then walked for about fifteen minutes through the light drizzle to find these gorgeous views:

 The lighthouse at the point overlooks a few outcroppings of land - the "nuggets" of Nugget Point.
 We watched waves crash on the nuggets for a while before walking back.
 From the cliffs along the route we saw quite a few fur seals, including a baby.
 (Click directly on a picture for more detail).